anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

 I had more trouble dialing in this drivetrain than I expected.
 A 12-speed setup gives you less room to be sloppy: the chain is narrower, the cassette spacing is tighter, and adjustments that would have been close enough on a 10-speed setup were not close enough here.

-Coming at it from first principles, the useful way to think about derailleur adjustment is in terms of the control variables that govern shifting.
+I found it useful to think about derailleur adjustment in terms of the control variables that govern shifting.

 Front derailleur: